seepiol/Notes/Linux/Modules/HelloKernel.md

 ```
 as we can see, `current` is defined as a the function `get_current`, which returns a `task_struct` **struct**, fetched by the function `this_cpu_read_stable` with `current_task` as parameter.

-The `task_struct` struct is declared in [`linux/sched.h`](https://github.com/torvalds/linux/blob/ab159ac569fddf812c0a217d6dbffaa5d93ef88f/include/linux/sched.h#L649), while the function `this_cpu_read_stable` as a comment in `asm/percpu.h` describes, "*makes gcc load the percpu variable every time it is accessed while this_cpu_read_stable() allows the value to be cached. this_cpu_read_stable() is more efficient and can be used if its value is guaranteed to be valid across cpus.
-The current users include get_current() and get_thread_info() both of which are actually per-thread variables implemented as per-cpu variables and thus stable for the duration of the respective task."
+The `task_struct` struct is declared in [`linux/sched.h`](https://github.com/torvalds/linux/blob/ab159ac569fddf812c0a217d6dbffaa5d93ef88f/include/linux/sched.h#L649), while the function `this_cpu_read_stable` as a comment in `asm/percpu.h` describes, " *makes gcc load the percpu variable every time it is accessed while this_cpu_read_stable() allows the value to be cached. this_cpu_read_stable() is more efficient and can be used if its value is guaranteed to be valid across cpus.
+The current users include get_current() and get_thread_info() both of which are actually per-thread variables implemented as per-cpu variables and thus stable for the duration of the respective task.* "

 The important concept is that `task_struct` contains information about the process that is currently running, and in our program we use that in order to know the name and the id of the current process.
 But *which* is the current process?